 Nataly Cohen is a licensed clinical social worker with an MSW from Simmons College and a bachelor of science in education from Boston University.
-She comes to UCLA from Didi Hirsch Community Mental Health Center and prior to that worked at UCLA Medical Center, Santa Monica and Saint John’s Health Center in Santa Monica.
+She comes to UCLA from Didi Hirsch Community Mental Health Center and prior to that worked at UCLA Health - Santa Monica Medical Center and Saint John’s Health Center in Santa Monica.
 She is also a child-development specialist.

 Diana Glasner, RN, BC, Primary Nurse